Yours for the Asking: Production

 The film was known as The Duchess.
 Paramount announced it in October 1935 with Raft attached from the beginning.
 He was to make it after It Had to Happen which he did at Fox.
 The title was changed to Yours for the Asking in April 1936.

-Groucho Marx, Charles Ruggles and Tookie Spreckles appeared as extras when the film shot some footage on Coronado Island at Hotel del Coronado.
+Groucho Marx, Charles Ruggles and Tookie Spreckles appeared as extras when the film shot some footage on Coronado Island at the Hotel del Coronado.

 Reception

 The film made a small profit.